Connor O'Leary: Early life

-Pro surfer Connor O’Leary was born in Cronulla, a suburb of Sydney, to an Irish-Australian father and a former Japanese surfing champion mother.
+O’Leary was born in Cronulla, a suburb of Sydney, to an Irish-Australian father and a former Japanese surfing champion mother.

 Surfing career

-Despite a few wins during his junior career, O'Leary was never considered one of the most promising names of his generation, but that didn't stop him from trying his luck in the most competitive arena of professional surfing.

-In 2015 he competed in the QS full-time for the first time and arrived in Hawaii inside the qualifying bubble, narrowly missing out on his place in the last two stops.
-In 2016 he took a win in the QS 10,000 in Ballito and other solid results in stops with the same scores to become the 2016 Qualifying Series champion.
+Despite a few wins during his junior career, O'Leary was not considered particularly promising.
+In 2015, he turned professional and competed in the World Surf League Qualifying Series (QS) for the first time, arriving in Hawaii inside the qualifying bubble, narrowly missing out on his place in the last two events.
+In 2016, he had a win in the Qualifying Series 10,000 in Ballito, and other solid results led to him becoming the 2016 Qualifying Series champion.

-Connor made his CT debut in the 2017 season, reaching his first CT final at the Fiji Pro, but losing to Australian Matt Wilkinson.
-He finished the season in 13th place, winning the Rookie of the Year award.
+O'Leary made his CT debut in the 2017 season, reaching his first Championship Tour (CT) final at the Fiji Pro, losing to Australian Matt Wilkinson.
+He finished the season in 13th place and won the Rookie of the Year award.

-In the 2018 season, Connor did not perform as well and did not requalify for the 2019 CT.
-In the 2019 QS, he finished 9th and qualified for the next year's CT.
-After the COVID-19 pandemic, Connor returned in the 2021 season and again failed to reclassify.
-In the same year, he competed in the Challenger Series, won the Quiksilver Pro France stage, finished 4th in the Ranking and returned to the CT.
+In the 2018 season, O'Leary did not perform as well and did not re-qualify for the 2019 Championship Tour.
+In the 2019 Qualifying Series, he finished ninth and qualified for the next year's CT.
+After the COVID-19 pandemic, O'Leary returned in the 2021 season but failed to reclassify.
+In the same year, he competed in the Challenger Series, won the Quiksilver Pro France stage, finished fourth in the rankings and returned to the CT.

-Connor had the best season of his career on the CT in 2022, when he finished 9th in the Ranking, remaining on the CT for the next season.
+O'Leary had the best season of his career on the CT in 2022, when he finished ninth in the rankings, remaining on the CT for the next season.

 Change of nationality

-In 2023, Connor made a decision that changed his life in surfing.
-Since 2021, because of his Japanese origin, he had already been wearing the Australian and Japanese flags on his Lycra, but in August 2023 he officially changed to represent Japan, approved by the International Surfing Association (ISA).
-The change was to be a new face and highlight for the new generation of Japanese surfing and to guarantee Olympic qualification representing Japan at the Paris 2024 Olympic Games.
+Since 2021, because of his Japanese ancestry, O'Leary had been wearing the Australian and Japanese flags on his wetsuit.
+In August 2023, he decided to represent Japan, a move approved by the International Surfing Association (ISA).
+The change guaranteed his Olympic qualification and he represented Japan at the Paris 2024 Olympic Games.
+He competed in the men's shortboard and made it as far as Round 3, where he was eliminated by Australian Ethan Ewing.

-In 2024, Connor made his first Olympic appearance when he competed in the Paris Olympics, representing Japan.
-He made it as far as Round 3, when he was eliminated by Australian Ethan Ewing.
-He finished the season on the CT in 16th place, requalifying for the next season.
+O'Leary finished the season on the CT in 16th place, re-qualifying for the next season.